The Real Antoinette Tuff – What You Need To Know About The Woman Behind The Lifetime Movie

 Antoinette Tuff worked at the DeKalb county school system for eight years.
-She had been at her most recent position at Ronald E. McNair Discovery Learning Academy in Decatur, Georgia, just outside of Atlanta, GA, for 3 years prior to the fateful day that would change her life on August 21st 2013.
+She was at her most recent position at Ronald E. McNair Discovery Learning Academy in Decatur, Georgia, just outside of Atlanta, GA, for 3 years prior to the fateful day that would change her life on August 21st 2013.
 She was the school bookkeeper.

 That morning, Michael Brandon Hill, a 20 year old gunman and domestic terrorist, walked into the school with terrible intentions.
 In his possession, he had a rifle and over 500 rounds of ammunition.

 While the situation was all too real, Antoinette Tuff was more than prepared, having been trained in hostile situations.
-The school actually regularly trained personnel to be prepared for worst case scenarios and the training would come in handy that day for Ms. Tuff, who later admitted that initially she thought the situation was a drill because the trainings in the past had been so intensive.
+The school actually regularly trained personnel to be prepared for worst-case scenarios and the training would come in handy that day for Ms. Tuff, who later admitted that initially she thought the situation was a drill because the trainings in the past had been so intensive.

 Michael on the other hand, had a history of violence and admitted that he was not all mentally there, and that he had not taken his medication that day.
 He had previously been on probation for three years.
-He was arrested in July of 2013 as well for making terroristic threats against his brother.
+He was previously arrested in July of 2013 for making terroristic threats against his brother.

 Apparently he didn’t own the rifle he went into the school with.
 He took it from a friend’s house.

 After negotiating with the police Antoinette was able to get Michael to walk out the school and surrender.
 He walked right out, dropped his rifle and lay face down on the ground.
-Michael was arrested.
+Michael was quickly arrested.
 Miraculously, the 800 students and additional faculty were all unharmed.
 In fact, not one person was injured that morning even though shots were exchanged.